patrickbucher/daily-haskell/diary.md

 Having started implementing this, I noticed that I have absolutely zero clarity of mind right now.
 I need to do something else now and will revisit the issue later on.

+Later on in the train, I managed to get a structurally working implementation.
+The trees turn out way too small in my opinition, but I have to further analyze this.
+But at least now I know how to implement the mechanism, and the evaluation terminates.
+(The runtime behaviour from yesterday looked quite similar to the one a witnessed today; but today it eventually evaluated.)
+I need to review my code, probably tomorrow.

 # Day 40 (Tu, 2025-09-16)

 First, I got rid of the `Leaf` variant of my `Tree`.
 I had to remove it at three or four places, and the game still works.